UIA World Congress

 By Lacaton & Vassal

-French architects Anne Lacaton and Jean-Philippe Vassal have won the most important awards in the sector – the Pritzker and the Mies van der Rohe – with a philosophy based on a rigorous economy of means and the power of renovations.
+French architects Anne Lacaton and Jean-Philippe Vassal have won the sector’s most important awards –the Pritzker and the Mies van der Rohe– with a philosophy based on rigorous economy of means and the power of rehabilitation.
 In this case, they transform a 1950s hospital into 134 homes, 66 of which are for sale, 33 for social rent, and 35 for rent.
 To make this possible, they add up to four floors to the existing building.
-The project, which includes the collaboration of their protégé Gaëtan Redelsperger, includes 2,600 m2 of commercial space, out of a total of 12,490 m2.
+The project, which has the collaboration of their disciple Gaëtan Redelsperger, includes 2,600 m2 of commercial space, out of a total of 12,490 m2.

 The Blue Ocean Dome.